- Has your marriage been on the back-burner for far too long?

 - Do you worry about the impact your relationship is having on your children?

 Marriage is hard for everyone because it's about growth and change and being vulnerable together even when you want to run away.
-Add children into the equation, and often the stress feels like more than your relationship can handle.
-All of the childcare, financial, and household demands make it easy to drift apart from the one person who you need the most - your partner.
-Just when you both need to rely on each other for comfort, support, and pleasure, you can fall into the habit of being adversaries and sources of stress and conflict.
+In the moments when you both need to rely on each other for comfort, support, and pleasure, you can fall into the habit of being adversaries and sources of stress and conflict.

-All parent couples struggle at some point, and I am uniquely trained in applying The Gottman Method to help parents move from conflict and distance to friendship and support.
+All couples struggle at some point, and I use a unique combination of Couples Therapy with Acceptance & Commitment Therapy tools to help parents move from conflict and distance to friendship and support.
 I have dealt with many of the issues couples face both personally and professionally.
 Whether you are struggling with co-parenting, sexual intimacy, or negative communication styles, couples counseling can help you find concrete, doable strategies to work together more effectively and lovingly.

 Couples who apply the skills learned in marriage counseling experience greater relationship satisfaction, less conflict, more cooperative co-parenting, and more positive interactions with their kids.